8eecf0d2/netlify-local/README.md

 ##### `-p --port`

-Optionally, you can pick which port the server should bind to by passing in the `-p --port` argument with a number.
+Optionally, you can pick which port the server should bind on by passing in the `-p --port` argument with a number.

 ```bash
 netlify-local serve -p 3000